lcampillos/medinfo2019/readme.md

 Files of Summary of Product Characteristics annotated with BRAT.

-Only sections Side Effects (`Effets indésirables') and Indications (`Indications') were revised with BRAT and distributed.
+Only sections Side Effects ('Effets indésirables') and Indications ('Indications') were revised with BRAT.
+These are the only data here distributed.

 If you use this dataset, please cite as follows: